DevoInc/python-ds-connector/README.md

 #### Real Time vs historical

-Both real time and historical data can be sent into Devo using the Loader.
+Both real time and historical data can be sent into Devo using the `Writer`.
 The `historical` argument to any of the loading method is used to specify if the data should be loaded in real time or with a historical timestamp.

-For real time uploads, each record sent to Devo will be given an eventdate equal to the time that it was received by Devo.
+For real time uploads, each record sent to Devo will be given an eventdate corresponding to the time that it was received by Devo.
 In the case of real time uploads, no timestamp needs to be provided within the data itself.

 For historical uploads, each record must have a timestamp.
 The timestamp